-At the annual Education Partnership for Internationalizing Curriculum (EPIC) Symposium, community college faculty and administrators from across the U.S. will gather in person and virtually to discuss ways to prepare students for a world that is increasingly interconnected.
-Join us for our seventh annual symposium about the challenges and opportunities of developing global studies at community colleges.
+At the annual Education Partnership for Internationalizing Curriculum (EPIC) Symposium, community college faculty and administrators from across the U.S. will gather in person to discuss ways to prepare students for a world that is increasingly interconnected.
+Join us for our eighth annual symposium about the challenges and opportunities of developing global studies at community colleges.

 The day will include presentations from Stanford faculty as well as community college professors who have collaborated with Stanford University partners to integrate international topics into their curricula.
 Presentations will feature adapted lesson plans and course material as well as strategies for reaching diverse student populations.
 This event is free and open to all community college faculty, administrators, librarians, and counselors.

-Participants are welcome to attend the in-person event on the Stanford campus or attend virtually via Zoom.
-Breakfast and lunch will be provided for in-person attendees.
-Registration is free but required for attendance (the deadline to register is May 13, 2022).
+Participants are invited to attend the in-person event on the Stanford campus.
+Breakfast and lunch will be provided for attendees.
+Registration is free but required for attendance (the deadline to register is May 15, 2023).

 There will be professional photography and videography at this event.